 Trusting leadership in contrast to strong leadership

 There is an insightful article written by Steve Denning on the topic of having an outside-in perspective on customer satisfaction and making the customer delighted through listening to their needs instead of pushing products to the customer (inside-out).
+I will argue for leaders to develop trusting leadership instead of strong leadership.

 A discussion in a group at LinkedIn on innovation management asked if it is possible to create an outside-in creativeness in innovation without a “confident top-down leadership”.
 It is argued that there is a need of “STRONG” leadership in opposite to inside-out.